hazelcast/hazelcast-cpp-client/README.md

 Sometimes you may want to reproduce the released library for your own compiler environment.
 You need to run the release script and it will produce a release folder named "cpp".

-Note: The default release scripts for Windows and Mac OS require that you have OpenSSL and Boost installed in your development environment.
-The linux build script uses docker for compiling, hence you need docker installed.
+Note: The default release scripts for Windows and macOS require that you have OpenSSL and Boost installed in your development environment.
+The Linux build script uses docker for compiling, hence you need docker installed.

 ## Mac